okba-zoueghi/mega-download/README.md

 # Mega.nz Unlimited Download [works only with a fritzbox router]

 CLI implemented in python that allows downloading files from a Mega.nz public link to a target folder (only missing files are downloaded) without quota restriction.
-Bypassing the quota is achieved by changing the IP address of the fritzbox before each file download.
+Bypassing the quota is achieved by changing the IP address each time 4500 MB of data is downloaded.

 The same CLI could be used with another router.
 To do that you shall update the callback function ```change_ip_address()``` in the file ```changeipcallback.py``` to change the ip address of your router.